 Once an app has been developed and is thoroughly tested, it’s time to launch.
-Your app developer should have experience submitting the app to various the Apple app store and other major platforms.
+Your iOS developers for example should have experience submitting the app to various the Apple app store and other major platforms.

 The submission process is a long one, and it can be frustrating.
 Your developer should know how the process works and guide you along the way.

 The app should be submitted under your name, not under your mobile app developer’s name.
 The app store must know who is responsible for the app in the event that you are no longer in communication with the mobile app developer you hired.
 Without it, new versions of the app cannot be submitted to the store, and you’ll be forced to release a brand new app under a different account or name.

 17. How will maintenance of the app work?